benbrumpton/launch-ukbb-gwas/README.md

-# ukbb-gwas
+# launch-ukbb-gwas
-Run GWAS in UKBB
+Run GWAS in UKBB on a remote node